Skip to main content

 We will follow up and respond to your requests promptly.

-Q: Which ESP-IDF version is recommended for the ESP32-P4?
+Q: Which ESP-IDF version is recommended for ESP32-P4?

 Q: How to use the Type-A ports on the development board?

-1. When the jumper cap is connected to the DEVICE side, the device enables USB port 1.
+• When the jumper is on the DEVICE side, USB port 1 is enabled.

-2. When the jumper cap is connected to the HOST side, the device enables USB ports 2‑4.
+• When the jumper is on the HOST side, USB ports 2-4 are enabled.

 Q: How to flash firmware onto the ESP32-C6?